B2B SaaS Landing Page Strategy: What Actually Converts in 2026

 Your Hero Has One Job

+With those five principles in mind, the section where they collide first — and matter most — is the hero.
 Your hero headline is not the place to be clever.
 It's the place to be specific.

 The top-performing SaaS pages share one consistent pattern: outcome-focused headlines under eight words.
 Not a feature name.
 Not a tagline.
 A result.
 Something a prospect can picture happening in their business.